Contact Us 1-800-596-4880

 Outbound TLS Context ID.

-You must supply the --inboundSecretGroupId of the TLS Context’s secret group.
+Supply the --inboundSecretGroupId of the TLS Context’s secret group.

 --outboundSecretGroupId <value>

-Outbound secret group ID
+Outbound secret group ID.

 --outboundTlsContextId <value>